ratracegrad/Shortly/README.md

 The URL Shortner is served up using a Node Express server.

 ## Operation
 To shorten URL links you must first create an account.
-Once your accoutn is created you can enter your favorite URL and click `Shorten` button.
+Once your account is created you can enter your favorite URL and click `Shorten` button.
 A shortened version of the URL will be created for you.
 All of the URLs that you have shorten are saved in a MongoDB database so you can easily log back into your account at a later date to retrieve the shorten URL.